 + PRO: Friendly locals

 Italian people tend to be warm, friendly and generous.
-They are also very family-orientated so it’s common for new arrivals in Rome to find themselves being invited for home-cooked meals with local families, which certainly helps one settle into life in a new place.
+They are also family orientated so it’s common for new arrivals in Rome to be invited for home-cooked meals with local families, which certainly helps one settle into life in a new place.

 - CON: The language barrier

 There is no real way to avoid the language barrier.
 As the capital of Italy, expats are likely to find large numbers of locals in Rome speaking English fairly fluently.
-However, taking the time to learn a few key phrases in Italian will help make life easier, while learning the language can be fun.
-Moreover, those that speak other Latin-influenced languages like French or Spanish shouldn’t find Italian too difficult to pick up.
+Taking the time to learn a few key phrases in Italian will help make life easier though.
+Those that speak other Latin-influenced languages like French or Spanish shouldn’t find Italian too difficult to pick up.

 Healthcare in Rome